 The Young Women in Photonics award was divided into two categories due to the high level of applicants.
 The Young Women in Photonics Awards went to Laura Na Liu (Max Planck Institute for Intelligent Systems) in the Fundamental category and Nathalie Vermeulen (Photonics Team (B-PHOT), Vrije Universiteit Brussel (VUB)) in the Applied/Engineering category.
 The awards consisted of a diploma and an honorarium of €2500.The awards were presented at the World of Photonics Congress in Munich, Germany, June 2015.

 Special recognition was given to two other outstanding applications: Francesca Calegari (National Research Council of Italy – Institute for Photonics and Nanotechnologies (CNR – IFN) and Camille-Sophie Bres (Ecole Polytechnique Fédérale de Lausanne (EPFL)).

-EOS interviewed Nathalie Vermeulen, one of the winners back in 2015, to see where she is now and how her career has progressed.
+EOS interviewed Nathalie Vermeulen to see where she is now and how her career has progressed.
 Read the article here: Women in photonics nathalie

 In the present, women in photonics is one of the most talked-about topics in the virtual and real world.
 According to the studies, a large number of women are enrolling in a university in science, technology, engineering, and mathematics (STEM) subjects and doing good in their field.
 Sometimes they are doing better than male colleague/students.
 Nevertheless, unfortunately, the same number of women are not participating in the field of STEM occupations.
 Still, STEM is considered a male-dominated field, though many women have already proven their excellence and competence in these fields.